 Take Magisto for example.
-It is one of popular video editing app solution for automated video editing and storytelling that focuses on businesses as well as consumers.
+It is one of popular best video editing app solutions for automated video editing and storytelling that focuses on businesses as well as consumers.

 Not only that, Magisto also received $5.5 million in funding due to its ease of use.

-While Magisto is a great app in its class and perfectly fine for users who don’t demand much control, but unfortunately people now wants more customization.
+While Magisto is a great app in its class and perfectly fine for users who don’t demand much control, but unfortunately people now want more customization.
 This is where Clips came in.

-Let’s take a look over the features of what this mighty video editing app has to offer.
+Let’s take a look at the features of what this mighty video editing app has to offer.

 Unlike Final Cut and iMovie, Clips was built from ground up as a mobile app.
 In fact, Apple has become quite good at building a dead simple interface.
 That means, there is now no porting, no jamming square pegs into round holes and no legacy pieces.

-Furthermore, Apple started with the most basic elements for the experience and only added those where it felt necessary.
+Furthermore, Apple started with the most basic elements of the experience and only added those where it felt necessary.

-Clips is actually a camera application in which everything that goes into timeline on the bottom needs to go through that button first.
-To add it, users need to hold it down for the duration of time you want it in final cut.
+Clips are actually a camera application in which everything that goes into a timeline on the bottom needs to go through that button first.
+To add it, users need to hold it down for the duration of time you want it in the final cut.

 The filters are limited, with only eight of them in the current version of Clips.in addition, it offers Apple’s existing photo filters and a few new novel sections, which turns a live video into a pulp-like image.

-In addition, the app also allows to pull in their own music using purchased music in the iTunes library, which is kind of sneaky in-app purchase feature to drive music downloads.
+In addition, the app also allows pulling in their own music using purchased music in the iTunes library, which is kind of sneaky in-app purchase feature to drive music downloads.

 Everything that user records appears on a timeline on the bottom.
 Each segment appears as its own square that user can arrange manually through dragging and dropping.

-User can tap into one to get into the clip and from here, user can fiddle around with filters, mute its audio, and edit it for the length by clicking scissors icon on the screen.
+The user can tap into one to get into the clip and from here, the user can fiddle around with filters, mute its audio, and edit it for the length by clicking scissors icon on the screen.

 The app exports video at 1080×1080.
 This square format is for the social media output, designed to be shot in portrait mode.
-The edited videos can be shared on any platform that can handle MPEG video format, and by default it provide share option for Instagram, Facebook, Vimeo, Youtube, and Messages.
+The edited videos can be shared on any platform that can handle MPEG video format, and by default, it provides share option for Instagram, Facebook, Vimeo, Youtube, and Messages.